Sensō-ji: Temple grounds

 Sensō-ji is the focus of Tokyo's largest and most popular festival, Sanja Matsuri.
-This takes place over 3–4 days in late spring, and sees the surrounding streets closed to traffic from dawn until late evening.
+This takes place over 3 to 4 days in late spring, and sees the surrounding streets closed to traffic from dawn until late evening.

 Dominating the entrance to the temple is the Kaminarimon or "Thunder Gate".
 This imposing Buddhist structure features a massive paper lantern dramatically painted in vivid red-and-black tones to suggest thunderclouds and lightning.
-Beyond the Kaminarimon is Nakamise-dori with its shops, followed by the Hōzōmon or "Treasure House Gate" which provides the entrance to the inner complex.
+Beyond the Kaminarimon is Nakamise-dori with its shops, followed by the Hōzōmon or "Treasure House Gate", which provides the entrance to the inner complex.
 Within the precincts stand a stately five-story pagoda and the main hall, devoted to Kannon.

 Many tourists, both Japanese and from abroad, visit Sensō-ji every year.
 Catering to the visiting crowds, the surrounding area has many traditional shops and eating places that feature traditional dishes (hand-made noodles, sushi, tempura, etc.).
 Nakamise-Dori, the street leading from the Thunder Gate to the temple itself, is lined with small shops selling souvenirs ranging from fans, ukiyo-e (woodblock prints), kimono and other robes, Buddhist scrolls, traditional sweets, to Godzilla toys, t-shirts and mobile phone straps.
 These shops themselves are part of a living tradition of selling to pilgrims who walked to Sensō-ji.

 Within the temple itself, and also at many places on its approach, there are o-mikuji stalls.
 For a suggested donation of 100 yen, visitors may consult the oracle and divine answers to their questions.
 Querents shake labelled sticks from enclosed metal containers and read the corresponding answers they retrieve from one of 100 possible drawers.

 Within the temple is a quiet contemplative garden kept in the distinctive Japanese style.

+The Nishinomiya Inari shrine was located within the precincts of Sensō-ji and a torii identified the entry into the hallowed ground of the shrine.
+A bronze plaque on the gateway structure listed those who contributed to the construction of the torii, which was erected in 1727 (Kyōhō 12, 11th month).
+After the Meiji government ordered the separation of Shinto and Buddhism in 1868, the Inari shrine was moved to the grounds of the Asakusa Shrine, where it was destroyed in the 10 March 1945 firebombing.

 Kaminarimon

-The Kaminarimon (雷門, "Thunder Gate") is the outer of two large entrance gates that ultimately leads to the Sensō-ji (the inner being the Hōzōmon) in Asakusa, Tokyo, Japan.
+The Kaminarimon (雷門, "Thunder Gate") is the outer of two large entrance gates that ultimately lead to the Sensō-ji (the inner being the Hōzōmon) in Asakusa.
 The gate, with its lantern and statues, is popular with tourists.
 It stands 11.7 m tall, 11.4 m wide and covers an area of 69.3 m2.
-The first gate was built in 941, but the current gate dates from 1960, after the previous gate was destroyed in a fire in 1865.
+The first gate was built in 941, but the current gate dates back to 1960, after the previous gate was destroyed in a fire in 1865.